 Link: Technical Studentship – Material & Surface Science

-This program is perfect for students specializing in material science.
+This program is perfect for students specializing in materials science.
 Students will engage in analyzing and improving materials used in high-tech environments.
 They will study surface properties, durability, and material performance under extreme conditions, contributing to the long-term sustainability of CERN’s scientific equipment.